 - And not being able to do the things I wanted because they required time and money that I didn’t have.

-Stressing about something doesn’t change your situation.
-It doesn’t speed up the process, it doesn’t make life any easier, and it certainly doesn’t make you any happier.
+The problem is, being emotional and angry won’t change your situation.
+It doesn’t make life any easier, and it certainly doesn’t make you any happier.
+You can’t control everything that happens to you, but you can control how you react

 Don’t take anything too seriously